 Job Description: Vice President of Sales

-Metrics – how will success be measured
+Metrics – How success is measured

 - Revenue (most companies if they could only have one goal achieved, would pick revenue)